Juanhu1/xeretec/README.md

 	- Unicode not handled properly (using byte array)
 	- big files (>1 GB) may cause memory overflow because the whole file is read into the memory
 	- more unit tests and detailed exception handling is missing too
-	- It would be more beautiful to separate the process functions (counting, word counting and so on) but the speed of process would be (much?) lower / depend on file size, so this solution is optimized for processing many smaller (<1gb) files.
-It is optimized for process mid-size files
+	- It would be more beautiful to separate the process functions (counting, word counting and so on) but the speed of process would be (much?) lower / depend on file size, so this solution is optimized for processing many smaller and mid-size(<1gb) files.

 Sorry about the UI, I didn't have time to create more beautiful UI for file upload and visualize the result.
-I had problems for synchonize the file upload.
+I had problems for synchronize the file upload.